Last updated in March 2016

 Indonesia’s close relations with Germany are also evident in the education sector.
 Some 30,000 Indonesians studied in the Federal Republic of Germany after Indonesia gained independence.
 There are a total of more than 150,000 Indonesians learning German at schools alone, though German as a foreign language faces growing competition from Mandarin and Japanese.

 The DAAD and the Studienkolleg Indonesien (Indonesia University Preparatory School) in Jakarta offer young students and academics with an interest in Germany the opportunity to study at a German university or obtain advice on studying here.
-There are currently a total of around 2,500 Indonesians studying in Germany.
+In the past four years, the number of Indonesian students in Germany has increased by more than 30 per cent to 3,636, making Germany the most popular study destination for Indonesian in Europe.
 There are some 2,500 students enrolled at the 13 German and German Studies departments in Indonesia, many of them being trained as German teachers.